payeezy/payeezy_direct_API/payeezy_node/README.md

 ##Usage

-Refer to test/payeezy-test.js for code samples on Authorize, Purchase, Capture, Void and Refund Transaction
+Refer to test/payeezy-test.js for nodejs code samples on how to perform Authorize, Purchase, Capture, Void and Refund Transactions.
+Also includes sample code to tokenize a credit card and perform a token based Authorize transaction.

 ## API Overview